 Longwood Gardens Agreement

 Students who graduate from the Longwood Gardens Professional Gardeners Program and are admissible to Temple University may receive up to 52 credits toward the Bachelor of Science degree in Landscape Architecture or Horticulture.
 Specified courses in the agreement must be passed with a grade of B or higher to be eligible for transfer credit.
-Call the Department of Landscape Architecture and Horticulture for details.
+Call the Department of Landscape Architecture and Horticulture for details at 267-468-8181.

 Upper Darby High School Agreement

-Graduates from Upper Darby High School who meet Temple’s admission standards and apply to the Associate of Science in Horticulture program within one year of high school graduation can receive up to 6 transfer credits toward the Associate’s degree.
+Graduates from Upper Darby High School who meet Temple's admission standards and apply to the Associate in Science in Horticulture program within one year of high school graduation may receive up to 6 transfer credits toward the Associate's degree.
 Students must complete specified high school courses with a grade of B or higher.
-Students should see their Upper Darby high school counselor for details.
+Students should see their Upper Darby High School counselor for details.

 Return to menu